nocturnae/Instagram-Hashtags-Monitoring-Google-Sheet/README.md

 # Instagram-Hashtags-Monitoring-Google-Sheet
-How to automatically monitor Instagram Hashtags for free with a Google Sheets Script
+This is the code that accompanies my Mediuma atricle: 'How to automatically monitor Instagram Hashtags for free with a Google Sheets Script'.

+Please visit that article to see how to install this script inside your Google Sheet.